 Millennials: Since many of these folks were not allowed to fail growing up, they need to be outwardly appreciated by their colleagues much more than the other generation.
-They spend a lot of time on their mobile devices garnering relationships with others.
+They spend a lot of time on their mobile devices, garnering relationships with others.
 Since online life can be just as important as their offline persona, some can seem outwardly unfriendly because of the time they spend on their devices.

 Generation X: The typical generation Xer fits somewhere between the Baby Boomer and the Millenial.
-They will do their own research and not expect the lecturer to tell them everything they need to know but understand the practicalities of ebooks and electronic resources.
+They will do their research and not expect the lecturer to tell them everything they need to know but understand the practicalities of ebooks and electronic resources.

 I repeat, “These stereotypes certainly do not apply to all radiologists out there!”
 However, I think there is an overall tendency for individuals of each generation to fit some of the stereotypes.
-Knowing the strengths and weaknesses of each generation, allows us to schedule accordingly, allocate appropriate resources, and understand what each generation needs.
+Knowing the strengths and weaknesses of each generation allows us to schedule accordingly, allocate appropriate resources, and understand what each generation needs.
 For instance, since the Millennial tends to have a higher debt load, allow for more moonlighting opportunities or extra work.
-Or, make sure to incorporate extra training with new electronic PACS system upgrades for the Baby Boomer.
+Or, make sure to incorporate additional training with new electronic PACS system upgrades for the Baby Boomer.
 Bottom line- it pays to understand each generation!!!